-Freshly married to the elegant Trudy (played by Alison Brie), Pete is beginning to realize that he isn’t as well-to-do as he seems.
+Even though he’s got a good wife and a good job, Pete is beginning to realize that he isn’t as well-to-do as he seems.
 Lacking the finances to rent an expensive Manhattan apartment, he reluctantly turns to his father for help, only to be berated as an embarrassment to the Campbell family legacy.

 With nowhere else to turn, Pete shamefully accepts the gratuitous donation of his father-in-law.
-He and Trudy finally get their dream apartment, but the New York City skyline has never looked emptier.
-And Pete Campbell has never been lower.
+He and Trudy finally get their dream apartment, yet the New York City skyline has never looked so empty.
+And Pete Campbell has never felt so low.

-Ironically, the family name is the one thing Pete has spent the entire episode trying to avoid.
-In a way, he is like Don Draper but on a smaller scale — a man who seemingly has it all but doesn’t know what he wants.
+Cooper’s nepotism is the only stroke of good fortune to come Mr. Campbell’s way all episode.
+Ironically, the family name is the one thing he’s spent the entire episode trying to avoid.
+In a way, Pete is just like Don but on a smaller scale — a man who seemingly has it all yet doesn’t know what he wants.

 Mergers and Acquisitions

-“Sterling Cooper has more failed artists and intellectuals than the Third Reich.”
+- “Sterling Cooper has more failed artists and intellectuals than the Third Reich.”

-“New York City is a marvelous machine filled with a mesh of levers and gears and springs like a fine watch, wound tight, always ticking.”
+- “New York City is a marvelous machine filled with a mesh of levers and gears and springs like a fine watch, wound tight, always ticking.”

-“Maybe every generation thinks the next one is the end of it all.”
+- “Maybe every generation thinks the next one is the end of it all.”